Rickettsialpox is a disease spread by a mite. It causes a chickenpox-like rash on the body.

 - Rash that looks like chickenpox

-The rash should clear up within a week.
+The rash is not painful and usually clears within a week.

 Exams and Tests